If you are wondering how to use Semrush to grow your blog, this article is for you.

 However, researching the keywords has changed significantly during the last couple of years.

-A few years ago, you could use Google Keyword Planner (or whatever tool name that is called) to find a few keywords and write a few articles.
+A few years ago, you could use Google Keyword Planner (or whatever tool name) to find a few keywords and write a few articles.

 However, content marketing is also inclined toward user personalization.

 For example, Google is more tending to rank articles that are written to a particular user.
 Even your article ranks at the #1 spot in Google SERP.
-It doesn’t mean that the average Joe in Colorado and average Sharma in Delhi will see it at the #1 spot.
+It doesn’t mean that the average Joe in Colorado and the average Sharma in Delhi will see it at the #1 spot.

 That is where Semrush Keyword research capabilities come into play.

-You have these advantages when you use Semrush to research keywords for blog posts.
+You have these advantages when using Semrush to research blog post keywords.

-- Know top pages that are ranking for the particular keyword
+- Know the top pages that are ranking for the particular keyword

-- Find keyword difficulty (the hardness to rank for the specific keyword)
+- Find keyword difficulty (the hardness of ranking for the specific keyword)

 - Find traffic distribution among ranking pages

 - Find other related keywords and much more.

 Here’s an example of it.
-Labnol’s this article rank higher on SERPs of many organic keywords.
+Labnol’s this article ranks higher on SERPs of many organic keywords.
 Now, it’s time for you to find out what keywords your competitor websites are ranking on Google SERPs.

 Everybody has a competitor.